 Learning about the GST on popcorn in India is important for both tax compliance and accurate pricing.
-The rate to apply depends on how the product is sold - loose, in packages or as a value-added confectionery.
-New recommendations from the GST Council now mean that coated varieties such as caramel popcorn have a different rate from other popcorn.
+New recommendations from the 56th GST Council now have notified a standard 5% GST rate for all popcorn types.

-This article explains the GST rate on popcorn, including the tax rates (5%, 12% and 18%), the HSN codes and the effects of recent government circulars on both businesses and consumers.
+This article explains the GST rate on popcorn, the HSN codes and the effects of recent government circulars on both businesses and consumers.

 The Harmonized System of Nomenclature (HSN) uses categories that determine popcorn classification according to processing methods.